Madison Water Utility & Project Home working together to help more homeowners save water and money!

 - And, Installing water saving devices - (faucet aerators and low-flow shower heads can save thousands of gallons of water a year)

 WHY: Madison Water Utility is continues to fund this initiative to help more of its low-to-moderate income customers save water and money.

-IMPACT: Madison Water Utility has successfully run a Toilet Rebate Program, since 2009, saving more than a half billion gallons of water and over $2.6 million in water and sewer charges.
+IMPACT: Madison Water Utility has successfully run a Toilet Rebate Program, since 2009, saving nearly one billion gallons of water and over $3 million in water and sewer charges.
 Replacing one old toilet with an EPA-rated high efficiency model can conserve 4,000 - 10,000 gallons of water every year and drastically reduce the amount of money and energy needed to pump and distribute water.
-To date, The Home Water Conservation Program has allowed 214 low-to-moderate community members, at 113 area homes, to see these savings in dollars and water usage.
+To date, The Home Water Conservation Program has allowed 271 low-to-moderate community members, at 145 area homes, to see these savings in dollars and water usage.

 Learn more about the Madison Water Utility Toilet Rebate Program